tasmota/docs/docs/Bluetooth_MI32.md

 ## Mi Dashboard

 The driver provides an extended web GUI to show the observed Xiaomi sensors in a widget style, that features a responsive design to use the screen area as effective as possible.
 The other advantage is, that only the widget with new data gets redrawn (indicated by a fading circle) and no unnecessary refresh operations will happen.
 A simple graph shows if valid data for every hour was received in the last 24h, where only one gap for the coming hour is not a sign of an error.
 Configured sensors with no received packet since boot or key/decryption errors are dimmed.
+Own widgets can be added with Berry using the `MI32` module, thus allowing to create small Apps or visualizing the state of arbitrary BLE devices.

 ##  Homeassistant and Tasmota - BLE sensors